Hedge (linguistics): Using hedges

 Hedges are often used in everyday speech, and they can serve many different purposes.
 Below are a few ways to use hedges with examples to clarify these different functions.

 Category membership

-A very common use of hedges can be found in signaling typicality of category membership.
-Different hedges can signal prototypical membership in a category, meaning that member has most of the characteristics that are exemplary of the category.
+A very common use of hedges can be found in signaling the typicality of category membership.
+Different hedges can signal prototypical membership in a category, meaning that the member has most of the characteristics that are exemplary of the category.
 For example;